-- The age and health of you and your former spouse
+- The age and health of you and your former spouse;

-- The type of work you did and the generally accepted age of retirement in that field
+- The type of work you did and the generally accepted age of retirement in that field;

-- Whether your place of employment had a mandatory retirement age
+- Whether your place of employment had a mandatory retirement age;

 - Anything else the court deems relevant.

-The New Jersey Courts recommend in their “change of order packet” that you get a lawyer rather than trying to represent yourself, given the legal complexities involved in the process.
-When you seek a post-divorce modification of your alimony, an attorney from our firm will take the lead to strategize and prepare the necessary forms and other pieces of evidence you may need..
-Our attorney will also guide you throughout the process and be at your side during the motion hearing.
+The New Jersey Courts even recommend in their “change of order packet” that you get a lawyer rather than trying to represent yourself, given the legal complexities involved in this particular process.
+When you seek a post-divorce modification of your alimony, an attorney from our firm will take the lead to strategize and prepare the necessary forms and other pieces of evidence you may need.
+Our experienced attorney will also guide you throughout the process and be at your side during the motion hearing.
 Don’t go it alone when so much is at stake financially.